Interesting Threads in Dell’s 2013 Social Media Predictions

 Attack of the Customers: The Pampers Dry Max Crisis

 This an excerpt from the opening chapter of Attack of the Customers: Why Critics Assault Brands Online and What You Can Do About It by Paul Gillin and Greg Gianforte.
-It’s due to be published this fall.
-If you’d like to be notified when the book is available, please comment below or drop me a line.
+Buy the book on Amazon.

 In March, 2010, Procter & Gamble announced the most significant technical advance in disposable diapers in a quarter century.
 The new Dry Max line featured an absorbent gel that improved diaper efficiency while cutting materials and costs by 20%.
 The thinner diapers addressed the number one complaint of diaper customers, which was bulk, while also reducing cost and environmental impact.
 The innovation was so impressive that former president Bill Clinton praised the diaper for reducing landfill waste.